oVirt/ovirt-site/source/node/plugins.html.md

 *   Ability for 3rd party developers/vendors to write/adapt software for installation into an oVirt Node.
 *   Multiple plugins able to be installed simultaneously without interfering with each other.
+*   To isolate plugins from each other and to prevent misconfiguration plugins should fully reside under /opt/VENDOR/PLUGIN_NAME
+    -   This includes lock files, configuration files, and library files
+        -   /opt/VENDOR/PLUGIN_NAME/var/lock/
+        -   /opt/VENDOR/PLUGIN_NAME/etc/
+        -   /opt/VENDOR/PLUGIN_NAME/usr/lib/
 *   Ability for third-party vendors or direct end-users to add plugins to the Node.
 *   Protection against unverified/unauthorized plugins from being injected into a Node.
 *   Tracking of all plugins injected or updated on the Node including manifest deltas for all files, packages and configuration changes.